neerajcodes888/Data-Science/README.md

 ## Credits 🙏

-I would like to express our gratitude to the developers of the various data science tools, libraries, and models that have been instrumental in the creation of this repository:
+I would like to express my  gratitude to the developers of the various data science tools, libraries, and models that have been instrumental in the creation of this repository:

 ### Tools and Libraries